drwhut/decision/docs/user/source/getting_started/extending_your_knowledge/functions_and_subroutines.rst

 3. The data type of the input, i.e. ``Integer``, ``Float``, ...
 4. (Optional) The default value of the input.
 This is not used by the compiler, but it is used by editors.
-5. (Optional) A description of the argument.
+5. (Optional) A description of the input.

 ``FunctionOutput`` properties have several arguments: